California U-Haul Truck Accident Lawyers

 How Long Do Victims Have To File A U-Haul Truck Accident Lawsuit?

-In California, the statute of limitations for filing a truck accident lawsuit is two years from the date of the injury.
+In California, the statute of limitations for filing a truck accident lawsuit is generally two years from the date of the injury.
 In cases of fatal accidents, the family of the deceased has two years from the date of death to file a wrongful death lawsuit.
-Truck accidents often lead to severe injuries and fatalities, making it crucial to act promptly.

 The law provides an extended period for minors injured in accidents.
 They have two years from the date they turn 18 to file a lawsuit.
 Additionally, there are rare circumstances where individuals may not realize they were injured until after the statute of limitations has passed.
 In such cases, they have two years from the date they discovered their injury to file a lawsuit.
 While this scenario is uncommon in truck accidents, it underscores the importance of understanding one’s rights and acting swiftly.